abell95/Andrews-Browser-Games/readme.md

 4. Hundenwald - A proud Wolfenstein 3D clone using WebGL
 5. Paint Canvas - A paint clone
 6. Scoundrel - A turn-based dungeon crawler
+7. Game of Life - An implementation of Conway's game on a 100x100 grid

 ## To run: